mauro-di-liddo/AY2021_II_HW_03/GROUP_03.cydsn/README.txt

 -bit 1:0 modality (00 shut down of the communication; 01 only temperature sensor on; 10 only light sensor on; 11 both sensors on)

-REMEMBER: if you want to change the number of samples, in order to guarantee a desired F trasmission rate, you have to change the  timer period value according to this formula:
+REMEMBER: if the user wants to change the number of samples, in order to guarantee a desired 'F' trasmission rate, the timer period value has to be changed according to this formula:

-5000/(F*new_sample_number) --- 5000Hz is our f_clock
+new_period_value = 5000/(F*new_sample_number); --- 5000Hz is our f_clock

-the new period value should be inserted in the register_2 by accessing via .iic in BCP:
+the new_period_value should be inserted in the register_2 by accessing via .iic in BCP:

 w 08 01 xx p

 whwere xx is the .hex value of the new period.
+It can vary from 10 Hz to 100 Hz.